Are you wondering what the current median salary in Switzerland is and what salary you can expect?

 Below you will find more detailed examples of the median salary in Switzerland by gender and age (data from the Swiss Salary Structure Survey 2022):

-Of course, these figures may vary depending on your industry and experience, but they can still be a useful reference for your next salary negotiation.
-If you would like to go into more detail to get a better idea of the Income distribution in Switzerland use the median wage calculator above.
+Of course, these figures can vary depending on your industry and experience, but they can still be a useful reference for your next salary negotiation.
+If you want to orientate yourself even more precisely to get a better idea of the income distribution in Switzerland, use the median salary calculator above.

-Frequently asked: What is the median wage in Zurich?
+Frequently asked question: What is the median salary in Zurich?
 In 2022, the median salary in the city of Zurich was CHF 8,127 gross per month, slightly higher than in the canton of Zurich and also higher than the Swiss median salary.

 CHF 7'048